localmin/NMF/README.md

 Graph( error wrt time ) of KL criteirions vibrates, but I don't have the solution.

-Please tell me the solutioin if you know it.
+Please tell me the solution if you know it.

 ## Plans of addtional features